6 Best Supplements for Gut Health

-To improve gut health, first you have to have a well-functioning gut lining—aka a nice place for your gut bacteria to live.
+To improve gut health, first you have to have a well-functioning gut lining—aka a nice place for your gut flora to live.
 Licorice root has beneficial effects on gut health when it has been treated to remove glycyrrhizic acid, a substance that appears naturally in licorice root that is thought to cause high blood-pressure and low potassium levels.

 4. Collagen protein

-Collagen makes up structures throughout your body, including your gut.
+Collagen makes up structures throughout your body, including your digestive tract.
 You naturally make collagen.
 But unless you eat a lot of organ meats and bone broth, you probably aren’t giving your body enough amino acid building blocks to produce enough collagen protein.
 That’s where a collagen protein supplement comes in handy.

 5. Zinc carnosine

-How to support gut health without supplements
+How to improve gut health naturally

-- Add more fiber: Fiber ferments in your gut and becomes food for your gut bacteria instead of just passing through.
+- Add more fiber: Fiber ferments in your gut and becomes food for your gut bacteria, instead of just passing through.
 As a general rule, prebiotic fiber and resistant starch feed beneficial gut bacteria, giving them the fuel to thrive.
 When fiber ferments in your gut, it’s broken down into short-chain fatty acids that fight inflammation and help maintain the health of your gut lining.
 Here are some tips for getting more veggies in your diet.